alanferrandiz/dijkstra_javascript/README.md

 # dijkstra_javascript
-A Javascript implementation of the Dijkstra algorithm
+An HTML and Javascript implementation of the Dijkstra algorithm for the Linear Programming course at University of South Florida